IMPORTANT: This article applies only to specific products and/or operating systems. Check Applicable Products and Categories for details.

 About the Battery indication

-- The Battery indication is available only with a Bluetooth® remote control such as touchpad and voice recognition remotes.
+- The Battery indication is available only with a Bluetooth® remote control such as a touchpad and voice recognition remotes.

 - The Battery indication is a general guide, not a precise value, and may differ each time you check.